 98) Grandma Was a Rolling Stone (S1E7)

 Cory’s paternal grandmother promises to take him to an Orioles game to get Cal Ripken Jr’s autograph.
-He waits all day for her to show up, but she never comes.
+He waits for her to show up all day, but she never comes.
 As it turns out, Alan’s mother is a fraud and storyteller who makes promises she can’t keep.
 Cory eventually gets over it but loses respect for his grandmother.

 99) This Little Piggy (S3E6)